FZaii/FZ-Extruder/README.md

 # FZ Extruder
-This is bowden type extruder.
-Improved and redesigned Sherpa-based FZ extruder
+This is BMG type extruder, Improved and redesigned Sherpa-based.